Northampton, MA (NHT)

 Amtrak service to Northampton began on December 29, 2014, when the southbound Vermonter made its first scheduled stop.
-The station consists of a temporary wooden platform that will later be replaced with a concrete platform.
-It is adjacent to historic Union Station, which has not been used for passenger service since the 1960s and currently houses commercial establishments.
+The station, which consists of a wooden platform with canopy, is adjacent to historic Union Station, which has not been used for passenger service since the 1960s and currently houses commercial establishments.

 The Northampton station is within easy walking distance of Main Street, as well as the campus of Smith College.
 Running nearby is the Manhan Rail Trail, which offers access to an extensive system of biking and walking trails linking Northampton to neighboring communities.
 Numerous Pioneer Valley Transit bus routes also serve the Main Street-Bridge Street corridor.